Woman says she was racially profiled at Victoria’s Secret in Collierville

 As she was on her way to try the clothes on, she noticed a Collierville Police officer in the store.

-“The police officers walked straight up to me and slapped handcuffs on me,” she said.
+"The police officer walked straight up to me and slapped handcuffs on me," she said.

 Cage says she was shocked and confused.

-After asking what’s going on, she says the manager told her “to put both of my hands behind my back, because I was under arrest for shoplifting.”
+After asking what's going on, she says the officer told her "to put both of my hands behind my back, because I was under arrest for shoplifting."

 Cage says the store manager called it in without even speaking to her.